Publius Cornelius Dolabella (consul 10): Biography

 When the emperor Augustus died in 14, Dolabella was governor of Dalmatia.
 Augustus' successor Tiberius, as came to be habitual, delayed the end of Dolabella's tenure to 19 or 20; the next governor of Dalmatia, Lucius Volusius Saturninus, found himself delayed in the office until after Tiberius died in the year 37.

 Once back in Rome, Dolabella is recorded as twice making excessively sycophantic proposals that Tiberius rejected.
 The first was in the year 21, following Gaius Silius' suppression of a rebellion of Gaulish debtors led by Julius Florus and the Aeduan Julius Sacrovir.
 Dolabella proposed that Tiberius return from Campania and enter Rome with an ovation for the victory.
 Tiberius rejected the proposal with an angry letter, stating that he was not so destitute of renown as to covet the meaningless honour of a tour of the neighbourhood of Rome.
 The second was in the following year, when his colleague in the consulship, Junius Silanus, was condemned for majestas.
 Dolabella proposed an inquiry into the morals of provincial magistrates with Tiberius as the judge.
-Tiberius rejected this proposal on the basis that a crime should always precede any punishment.
+Tiberius rejected this proposal because a crime should always precede any punishment.